TRIWOODBC/PatternAnalysis-2025/recognition/improved_unet_BochengLin/README.md

 ## Improved 3D U-Net for Prostate MRI Segmentation

+**Author**: Bocheng Lin 48275565
+**Project**: COMP3710 Pattern Analysis Report - Project 7 (Hard Difficulty)

+## 1. Problem Description
+This project implements a 6-class 3D segmenntation on the prostate 3D MRI dataset using an Improved UNet3D model.
+The goal is to achieve Dice >= 0.70 on all foreground classes.

+## 2. Algorithm Description

 This project implements a 3D improved U-Net architecture for semantic segmentation on 3D medical imaging data.

 ### Project Structure